jdbean/blog-mirror/_posts/2018-03-29-blogging-workflow.md

 [Rsync]: https://rsync.samba.org/
 [SSH]: https://www.openssh.com/s

-## Summary / Benefits

-The toolchain I employ gives me the following benefits over some/all of the alternatives I considered:

-  * Complete control over the entire blogging process.
-  * An opportunity to learn about development and web technologies.
-  * A reproducible and consistent build environment.
-  * My site is lean and static.
-  * The ability to test my site and deploy it for review before deploying in to production.
-  * Based entirely in plain text which allows me to utilize familiar development tools such as version control and editors.
-  * The ability to write from any machine without the need to set up a local build environment.
-  * A centralized and automated deployment process.
-  * The satisfaction of "rolling-my-own".

 ## Jekyll

 Jekyll is probably the best known among the array of static site generators that have become popular over the last decade or so.